I turned one year of writing code full time sometime in the 31 days of August that just recently ended.

 To solve a problem by writing code gives me the same dopamine hit as when you receive a ‘like’, a heart, or any social media notification.

 Sure, I understand completely that this type of motivation does not come to anyone initially.
 And everyone has their own style for processing information.
 But, if you are consistent, you will approach each new coding challenge with less difficulty.

 New Challenge: Write Code

-I write code full time since a year ago but I started to write code around four months earlier.
+I write code full-time since a year ago but I started to write code around four months earlier.
 During that period, I searched and tried multiple resources online.
-I lost the count on how many resources I tried to learn from, but with only a few I experienced that ‘Ahá’ moment.
-My article Resources for Newbie Coders lists different articles that have helped me to understand coding.
+I lost count on how many resources I tried to learn from, but with only a few I experienced that ‘Ahá’ moment.
+My article Resources for Newbie Web Coders lists different articles that have helped me to understand coding.